conorjmoran/gnn-elasticity-predictor/README.md

 The project is configured for the CUDA 12.1 toolchain pinned in `requirements.txt`.
 Adjust versions if your hardware differs.

+NOTE: This repository is only set up to function with a CUDA-capable GPU.

 ### Recommended: Conda (or mamba)

 1. Create and activate an environment (pick Python 3.10 or 3.11):